7 Effective Yoga Poses For Depression You Can Do At Home

 Savasana rejuvenates you and helps your body relax.
 It reduces blood pressure and lets the effects of the previous poses to sink in better.

 Finally, after all the mind and body invigorating poses, Savasana will give you all the rest and scope to heal.
 To do the Savasana, lie on the floor on your back.
 Keep your feet a few inches apart and let them fall sideways.
 Let your arms lie alongside your body with your palms facing upwards.
 Now, gently close your eyes and let your whole body relax, slowly and gently.
 Take deep breaths, and stay in the moment.

 To know more about the pose, click here: Savasana

 Depression could be a reaction to a terrible event, such as the death of a loved one or rejection.
 It may also be caused by genetics, medical disorders, hormonal fluctuations, post-surgical responses, and excessive stress levels.
 Yoga for depression can make a big difference as it is one of the most effective techniques to lift your spirits and avoid despair.
 Yoga asanas improve blood flow to the brain, allowing for the synthesis of mood-enhancing chemicals.
-The above yoga asanas help heal emotional scars and trauma that may be embedded in your body and mind deeply.
+The above yoga asanas bring emotional healing to your scars and trauma that may be embedded in your body and mind deeply.

 Now, let’s look at some common queries regarding depression.

 Is depression more prevalent in women than in men?

 Yes, depression is more common in women than in men.
 The biological and hormonal changes that women go through in their life may be factors responsible for this.

 What is Postpartumi XIndicates the period following childbirth, typically from a few days to up to six weeks when the mother’s body returns to normal.
 Depression (PDD)?